-Northern Ireland leaders race against time
+Northern Ireland: Power-sharing talks extended

 But the two main parties -- the DUP, which wants to remain part of the United Kingdom, and Sinn Féin, which is seeking a united Ireland -- have so far failed to reach an agreement despite extensive talks.

-The DUP-Sinn Féin administration collapsed in January when then-Deputy First Minister Martin McGuinness -- who died in March -- stepped down after a dispute with then-First Minister Arlene Foster over a renewable-energy policy.
+Their joint administration collapsed in January when then-Deputy First Minister Martin McGuinness -- who died in March -- stepped down after a dispute with then-First Minister Arlene Foster over a renewable-energy scheme.

-That triggered a snap election in which the DUP won 28 seats to Sinn Féin's 27, with the two parties asserting themselves as the largest in the assembly.
+That triggered a snap election in which the DUP won 28 seats to Sinn Féin's 27, making them the two largest groups in the assembly.

-Talks have taken place between the parties since then but no deal has been forthcoming.

-Thursday's deadline comes in a week when the DUP reached a deal with British Prime Minister Theresa May to prop up her government.
+Thursday's deadline came in a week which saw the DUP reach a deal with British Prime Minister Theresa May to prop up her government.

-Under the deal, the 10 lawmakers from the DUP will back May's minority government over the Queen's Speech -- which sets out the legislative program -- as well as bills relating to national security and Brexit.
+Under the agreement, the DUP's 10 lawmakers will back May's minority government over the Queen's Speech -- which sets out the legislative program -- as well as bills relating to national security and Brexit.

-In return, the UK government has pledged an extra £1 billion ($1.2bn) investment in Northern Ireland over the next two years, in addition to £500 million ($600m) already committed.
+In return, the UK government has pledged an extra £1 billion ($1.2bn) investment in Northern Ireland over the next two years, in addition to the £500 million ($600m) it had already committed.

 But the deal has been heavily criticized by Sinn Féin, which said the government could no longer be impartial in attempting to maintain peace in Northern Ireland.